 They offer special programs that are tailored to unique individual needs such as: Mental Health Services.

 If you are interested in attending or using one of the services offered by Cenikor Foundation, they accept the following payment types: Cash Or Self Payment, Medicare, State Financed Health Insurance Plan Other Than Medicaid, Private Health Insurance, Sliding Fee Scale, Payment Assistance

-Heart of Texas Region MH MR Center Hill County Center is a facility in Hillsboro, TX providing services in and around Hill County.
+Heart of Texas Region MH MR Center Hill County Center is a rehab center providing services in and around Hill County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Community Mental Health Center, Dialectical Behavior Therapy.

 They offer special programs that are tailored to unique individual needs such as: Screening For Tobacco Use.